 In addition to protecting your smartphone, a shell can also open up new possibilities: it can serve as a support, protection against shocks and bad weather (for sports use), and even as a waterproof cover for divers.

 External batteries to increase autonomy

-A tripod mount to take advantage of the manual settings
+A tripod mount to take advantage of manual settings

-To allow you to mount your smartphone on a tripod, Studio Neat invented the Glif (starting at 30$), a very well conceived mount which allows you to attach your smartphone to any tripod (not a standard screw) and can also be used in everyday applications to allow your smartphone to stand upright on a flat surface, to make it easier to read on it for example.
-Manfrotto also proposes a table-top tripod, the Manfrotto Pixi 2 (39$), which might be to your liking.
-Joby has come up with the Joby GripTight (19$) which combines a Gorillapod type flexible tripod with a clip for holding the smartphone.
+To allow you to mount your smartphone on a tripod, Studio Neat invented the Glif, a very well designed mount that allows you to attach your smartphone to any tripod (with a standard thread); it can also be used on a daily basis to support your smartphone on a tabletop, to facilitate reading for example.
+Manfrotto also offers a tabletop tripod, the Manfrotto Pixi Evo, which you might enjoy since it can also be used with a compact or hybrid camera.

 For its part, Joby offers the Joby GripTight (20 euros) which combines a Gorillapod-type flexible tripod and a clamp to hold your smartphone.